Market Segmentation Trees: Proof of Theorem

-As in the proof of Theorem \ref{thm:boundA1}, we begin by bounding the runtime of the split selection procedure of Eq. (\ref{eqn:greedy}).
-Let $\tilde{g}(n,r) = g(n,r) - g(0,r)$, and let $S(n,m,r)$ denote the runtime of the split selection procedure on $n$ observations, $m$ binary contextual variables, and $r$ response model parameters.
+We now bound the runtime of the split selection procedure of Eq. (\ref{eqn:greedy}) when there are $n$ observations and $m$ binary contextual variables.
 Lemma \ref{lem:splitselB} below bounds the split selection procedure's runtime for each internal node of the trained MST $\mathcal{T}$.